Tripura: HRC dismisses ragging complaint against AGMC principal

 Following the complaint, the THRC sought comments from all respondents, including the AGMC Principal, the Superintendent of Police, West Tripura, the Secretary, Health and Family Welfare Department, and the District Magistrate & Collector, West Tripura.

-In their responses, both the Director General of Police (DGP), Tripura (through AIGP Crime, enclosing a report from SDPO, NCC P.S.), and AGMC Principal Professor Biplab Nath (Principal in-charge, and subsequently Anup Kumar Saha in his report) stated that they conducted inquiries into the allegations of ragging.
+In their responses, both the Director General of Police (DGP), Tripura (through AIGP Crime, enclosing a report from SDPO, NCC P.S.), and AGMC Principal Biplab Nath (Principal in-charge, and subsequently Anup Kumar Saha in his report) stated that they conducted inquiries into the allegations of ragging.

 The police inquiry, which involved examining the in-charge of the girls’ hostel and ten first-year MBBS students, found no evidence of such activities or complaints from students against seniors.